by Dr. Lawrence Wilson

-- they administer lots of antibiotics and other drugs, many of which are not needed if one follows a nutritional balancing program.
+- they administer lots of antibiotics and other drugs, many of which are toxic and not needed if one follows a development program.

-- they do not recommend nutritional balancing, which is wonderful for babies and children.
+- they do not recommend development, which is wonderful for babies and children.

 The Medical Runaround or Naturopathic Runaround – this is the common experience of going to these doctors and getting one therapy after another as they try various remedies.
-In contrast, nutritional balancing is not about remedies, but rather about balancing and strengthening the entire body.
+In contrast, development is not about remedies, but rather about balancing and strengthening the entire body.

 Shooters – doctors who give a lot of shots.